 You really don’t need to use sql transactions if you have ONE sql statements only which should go into your transaction.

-What happens with a sql transaction behind the scenes?
+What happens with an sql transaction behind the scenes?

 First when you execute the sql transaction.
 The log file is getting info (data is written inside the log file) that a transaction will occur shortly.
-After that the log file get’s the actual data written to it that a sql statements is in process (executing).
+After that the log file get’s the actual data written to it that an sql statement is in process (executing).
 Finally the log file get’s the data written to it that the transaction finished.